emilyashe5170/emilyashe5170.github.io/_posts/2019-11-27-designposter.md

 **My Angle:**
 ---
-This was created in my graphic design class while learning photoshop.
-This was done with two different photos, and we altered the colours of the car.
-It was originally grey, however we changed the body of the car to be multiple different colours before getting into a blend of colours on the same car which is what you see here.
+This User Experience Design poster is something I am currently working on.
+It is an assignment in class with the audience being those who might be looking at different programs.
+The goal of this project is to make those who are not in the UX program, want to be in the UX program!